varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/stochastic-differential-equations.md

 (content:references:ito-calculus)=
 ## Ito Processes
-We are interested in random variables $X(t)$ whose time evolution is govered stochastic differential equations of the form ([Ito Process or Ito Diffusion](https://en.wikipedia.org/wiki/Itô_diffusion)):
+We are interested in random variables $X(t)$ whose time evolution is governed by stochastic differential equations of the form ([Ito Process or Ito Diffusion](https://en.wikipedia.org/wiki/Itô_diffusion)):

 ```{math}
 :label: eq-ito-process